-- 2. Broader arguments: - Disconnect between what's happening to the economy and people's perceptions of their conditions, leading people to lose trust in governments and institutions: ".. fossé entre l'expert et le citoyen qui est très dangereux pour la démocratie.. car le citoyen crois qu'on le trompe " (Sarkozy 2009) - Need for metrics that overcome the shortcomings of GDP, i.e. - cover aspects of quality of life that matter to people, beyond income; - take into account distribution across population groups; - Address sustainability of well-being (i.e. 'later') and impacts 'elsewhere' (footprints) - GDP is a means to an end, not the ultimate goal of policy: by-product of policies whose goals were lower poverty & inequality, reduction of economic insecurity, rather than a goal in itself
+- 2. Broader arguments: - Disconnect between what's happening to economy and people's perceptions of their conditions, leading people to lose trust in governments and institutions: ".. fossé entre l'expert et le citoyen qui est très dangereux pour la démocratie.. car le citoyen crois qu'on le trompe " (Sarkozy 2009) - Need for metrics that overcome the shortcomings of GDP, i.e. - cover aspects of quality of life that matter to people, beyond income; - take into account distribution across population groups; - Address sustainability of well-being (i.e. 'later') and impacts 'elsewhere' (footprints) - GDP is a means to an end, not the ultimate goal of policy: by-product of policies whose goals were lower poverty & inequality, reduction of economic insecurity, rather than a goal in itself

-What are the problems in measuring GDP?
+- What are the problems in measuring GDP? - Many 'technical problems' continue to keep busy the national accounts community - How to value government services (education, health) that are not exchanged through markets? (e.g. what about productivity gains?) - How to account for increase in the quality of new products and serivces brought to the market? (e.g. are we understating productivity gains?) - How to value new (immaterial) products? - What is the production of financial firms (is 'betting' a production activity?) - ... and more

-- Many 'technical problems' continue to keep busy the national accounts community - How to value government services (education, health) that are not exchanged through markets? (e.g. what about productivity gains?) - How to account for increase in the quality of the products brought to the market? (e.g. are we understating productivity gains?) - How to value new (immaterial) products? - What is the value added of financial corporations (is 'betting' a production activity?) - ... and more - Fundamental issue: what is counted as 'production'?
+Fundamental issue: what counts as 'economic production'?